-This section describes how the official and private activities of The Prince of Wales and The Duchess of Cornwall are financed.
-The majority of staff and official and charitable activities, including the official offices of The Duke and Duchess of Cambridge and Prince Harry, are paid for from His Royal Highness’s private income from the Duchy of Cornwall.
+This summary describes how the official and private activities of The Prince of Wales and The Duchess of Cornwall are financed.
+The majority of staff and official and charitable activities, including the official offices of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex activity, are paid for from His Royal Highness’s private income from the Duchy of Cornwall.

 Income and Expenditure Account